- How is the Class Activity Fee different from the Bear Fund?

 - When is the class activity fee due and who collects it?

 The class activity fee is due by October 31st.
 You can pay online, or send in a check to your child’s teacher made out to “Lafayette HSA”.

 - Will there be “rollover balances” next year?
 If so, what happens to them?

 Hopefully not!
 The idea of the class activity fee is that each year, every grade level will spend down the class activity fee to a $0 balance.
 If there is a balance remaining for the grade level, it will be spent on grade level supplies and materials as determined by the teachers (books for classroom libraries, etc).

 - Will my class activity fee change next year?

 Probably.
 Next year the fee won’t have the “rollover balances” included, the number/types of field trips change, and the class size can change.
-This year is an anomaly.
-We hope to stabilize these fees in the next two years.

 - What happens if there is a shortfall in the Class Activity Fee funds?